MinerSebas/bevy_lint/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-## Lint Creation

-A Lint is created by implementing the [LateLintPass](https://doc.rust-lang.org/stable/nightly-rustc/rustc_lint/trait.LateLintPass.html) trait and adding to the `register_lints` function.

-When creating a UI Test, add the Test as an Example to the [Cargo.toml](Cargo.toml).
-Also make sure that your `.stderr` File uses `LF` Line-endings and not `CRLF`, as otherwise the Test will fail without any explanation.

-For more Resources you can take a look at the [dylint resources](https://github.com/trailofbits/dylint#resources).